 - 2. Group Size per Room: It is required that a wall or floor to ceiling partition must be provided when more than 16 infants or 32 preschool children are cared for in one area.
 For an area to be considered a room there must be a full height sound barrier, such as a wall, folding or sliding partitions.
 It is best practice to accommodate smaller group sizes in a divided space.
 For example: 2 rooms for 8 infants each rather than 1 room for 16 infants or 2 rooms for 16 preschool children each rather than one room for 32 preschool children.
 If four infants are not accommodated in a separate enclosed space, a written plan must be submitted describing how the children's developmental needs will be met.
 Ideally, infants will be cared for in a separate area from preschool children.
 Refer to Manitoba Regulation 62/86, Sections 8(2), 8(3) and 8(5) for specific information on the maximum number of licensed spaces permitted per room. - 3.
-Emergency Systems: It is required that a fire alarm system, emergency lighting system, as well as hard wired smoke and heat sensors be installed for more than 40 licensed spaces.
-A sprinkler system is generally recommended, but is required if there are more than 4 infant spaces. - 4.
+Emergency Systems: It is required that a fire alarm system, emergency lighting system, and other fire safety equipment may be required.
+Based on the type of care being offered, the number of children being cared for, and the location of the centre, the appropriate Authority Having Jurisdiction (AHJ) should be consulted, and any requirements noted must be included prior to opening - 4.
 Washroom Facilities: It is required that 1 toilet and 1 sink be provided for every 10 licensed spaces.
 Refer to Manitoba Regulation 62/86, Section 12(10).
 It is recommended that these fixtures are child size and mounted at child height for independent use.
 One sink should be provided in the play area for general hand washing, while there must be at least one sink provided for every two toilets.
 This sink (or sinks) in the washroom area should strictly be used for toileting/diapering.